Skip to main content

 (v) Highly-erodible soils and slopes of twelve percent or greater.

-(e) Provide a summary of any additional studies which have been made by or for the applicant addressing the ecological impact of the proposed facility
+(f) A summary of any additional studies which have been made by or for the applicant addressing the ecological impact of the proposed facility

-(a) Provide an evaluation of the impact of construction on the resources surveyed in response to paragraph (B)(1) of this rule.
-Include the linear feet and acreage impacted, and the proposed crossing methodology of each stream and wetland that would be crossed by or within the footprint of any part of the facility or construction equipment.
-Specify the extent of vegetation clearing, and describe how such clearing work will be done so as to minimize removal of woody vegetation.
-Describe potential impacts to wildlife and their habitat.
+(i) A table displaying the report name, linear feet and acreage impacted, quality, flow regime, and the proposed crossing methodology of each stream that would be crossed by or within the footprint of any part of the facility or construction equipment.

 (i) Plans for post-construction site restoration and stabilization of disturbed soils, especially in riparian areas and near wetlands.
 Restoration plans should include details on the removal and disposal of materials used for temporary access roads and construction staging areas, including gravel.